Sparsity Learning Based Multiuser Detection in Grant-Free Massive-Device Multiple Access: Introduction

-To be specific, we develop two different MUD schemes, termed random sparsity learning MUD (RSL-MUD) and structured sparsity learning MUD (SSL-MUD) for the time-slotted and non-time-slotted grant-free MaDMA systems, respectively.
-In the time-slotted RSL-MUD scheme, users are randomly activated and transmit sparse signals synchronized at a packet level, where the zero positions in a user packet are independently chosen.
+To be specific, we develop two different MUD schemes, termed random sparsity learning MUD (RSL-MUD) and structured sparsity learning MUD (SSL-MUD) for the time-slotted and non-time-slotted grant-free MaDMA systems, respectively.\footnote{The term ``sparsity learning" is similar to the term ``sparse Bayesian learning" \cite{ref_sparse_bayesian1,ref_sparse_bayesian2,ref_sparse_bayesian3}, but they have different meanings.
+Sparse Bayesian learning is to use the Bayesian framework to reconstruct a sparse vector $\mathbf{x}$ from a noisy measurement vector $\mathbf{y} = \mathbf{\Phi x} + \mathbf{w}$.
+The sensing matrix $\mathbf{\Phi}$ is assumed to be known, and the problem is equivalent to finding solutions to an underdetermined linear system.
+However, in this paper, sparsity learning refers to sparse matrix factorization, i.e., to simultaneously recover a random channel matrix $\mathbf{H}$ and a sparse signal matrix $\mathbf{X}$ from a noisy measurement matrix $\mathbf{Y} = \mathbf{HX}+\mathbf{W}$.
+The sparse matrix factorization problem is bilinear, hence more challenging to solve.} In the time-slotted RSL-MUD scheme, users are randomly activated and transmit sparse signals synchronized at a packet level, where the zero positions in a user packet are independently chosen.
 The blind MIMO detection problem is then cast as a dictionary learning problem \cite{ref_dictionary_learning}, and can be solved by the bilinear generalized approximate message passing (BiG-AMP) algorithm \cite{ref_BiGAMP}.
 One reference symbol for each user packet is used to eliminate the phase ambiguity inherent in blind MIMO detection.